 Your default browser should open, and the Mesh Renderer page of the Unity manual will load.
 Note that you're not viewing this information online.
-These are HTML files stored on your local computer that Unity displays in your browser.
-You can find this same Unity manual online at this address: http://unity3d.com/support/documentation/Manual/index.html.
+These are HTML files stored locally on your computer that Unity displays in your browser.
+You can find this same Unity manual online at the following URL: http://unity3d.com/support/documentation/ Manual/index.html